Force field (fiction): Fiction

-The capabilities and functionality of force fields vary; in some works of fiction (such as in the Star Trek universe), energy shields can nullify or mitigate the effects of both energy and particle (e.g., phasers) and conventional weapons, as well as supernatural forces.
+The capabilities and functionality of force fields vary; in some works of fiction (such as in the Star Trek universe), energy shields can nullify or mitigate the effects of both energy and particle (e.g., phasers) and conventional weapons.
 In many fictional scenarios, the shields function primarily as a defensive measure against weapons fired from other spacecraft.
 Force fields in these stories also generally prevent transporting.
 There are generally two kinds of force fields postulated: one in which energy is projected as a flat plane from emitters around the edges of a spacecraft and another where energy surrounds a ship like a bubble.

 The ability to create force fields has become a frequent superpower in superhero media.
 While sometimes an explicit power on their own, force fields have also been attributed to other fictional abilities.
 Marvel Comics' Jean Grey is able to use her telekinesis to create a barrier of telekinetic energy that acts as a force field by repelling objects.
 Similarly, Magneto is able to use his magnetism to manipulate magnetic fields into acting as shields.

 The most common superpower link seen with force fields is the power of invisibility.
 This is seen with Marvel Comics' Invisible Woman and Disney Pixar's Violet Parr.

+A further variation on the force field is a protective armor which constantly encompasses the user, seen in characters such as Cecilia Reye's bio-field or Skid's frictionless force field.

 Force fields often vary in what they are made of, though are commonly made of energy.
 The 2017 series The Gifted featured character Lauren Strucker who had the ability to create shields by pushing molecules together.
 This resulted in her being able to construct force fields out of air and water particles rather than energy.